kathesch/JuliaTutorial.jl/docs/src/index.md

 brew install --cask julia
 ```

-Simply typing `julia` in a terminal to open a Julia REPL (read-evaluate-print-loop) session.
+Simply type `julia` in a terminal to open a Julia REPL (read-evaluate-print-loop) session.
 You can use the REPL to evaluate simple Julia expression, manage Julia packages, run shell commands, and access documentation.
 Additionally, you can run a Julia file in you active directory by typing `julia my_julia_program.jl`.

 Let's open a julia REPL and type `print("hello world")`.
 ```